SR42-dev/ec2-fishook-pipeline/README.md

 4. retrain the fishnofish and classification models with new data
 5. push model directory content to firebase

+### Annotation mappings :

+The first character of every file uploaded to the /misclassifications bucket on firebase must be any number from 0 to 8 as per the following mapping ...

+'0' : 'Gilt-Head Bream'

+'1' : 'Black Sea Sprat'

+'2' : 'Trout'

+'3' : 'Shrimp'

+'4' : 'Red Sea Bream'

+'5' : 'Striped Red Mullet'

+'6' : 'Red Mullet'

+'7' : 'Sea Bass'

+'8' : 'Hourse Mackerel'

 ### Setup instructions :

 Assuming the cloud server repository is public, execute the following commands in the linux terminal once :